riv-dev/design-patterns/FAQs/README.md

-## Synopsis
+## Design Pattern
-A basic component for Question and Answer section on web pages.
+When you have a Question and Answer list, usually on the "FAQ" page.

 ## Example
 ![Alt text](/FAQs/example.png)

+## Component Summary
+The [faqs.hbs](/FAQs/faqs.hbs) component provides a list of question and answers.

 ## Usage
 ```handlebars